Mpiern01/yumny/README.md

 run git add -A then run git commit -m "changes" run git push heroku master run heroku run rake db:migrate
-See it live Cookin on Heroku!
+See it live Yumny on Heroku!
-###Running the test suite in Cookin
+###Running the test suite in Yumny

 run: rake test

 ###Thanks for checking out Yumny!

 Feel free to ask questions or send pull requests.
-Or Go to Cookin and set up a profile and add some new recipes!
+Or Go to Yumny and set up a profile and add some new recipes!
 Donations can be made in mental hugs.
 Thank you!

 testing specs for Yumny:
 name: string